MichalLytek/type-graphql/docs/complexity.md

 ---
 title: Query Complexity
 ---
-A single graphQl query can potentially generate huge workload for a server, like thousands of database operations which can be used to cause DDoS attacks.
-To keep track and limit of what each graphQl operation can do , `TypeGraphQL` provides you the option of integrating with Query Complexity tools like  [graphql-query-complexity](https://github.com/ivome/graphql-query-complexity).
+A single GraphQl query can potentially generate huge workload for a server, like thousands of database operations which can be used to cause DDoS attacks.
+To keep track and limit of what each GraphQl operation can do , `TypeGraphQL` provides you the option of integrating with Query Complexity tools like  [graphql-query-complexity](https://github.com/ivome/graphql-query-complexity).

 The cost analysis-based solution is very promising, since you can define a “cost” per field and then analyze the AST to estimate the total cost of the GraphQL query.
 Of course all the analysis is handled by `graphql-query-complexity` .

-All you need to do is define your complexity cost for the fields (fields, mutattions, subscriptions) in`TypeGraphQL` and implement `graphql-query-complexity` in whatever graphQl server you have.
+All you need to do is define your complexity cost for the fields (fields, mutattions, subscriptions) in`TypeGraphQL` and implement `graphql-query-complexity` in whatever GraphQl server you have.

 ## How to use?
 At first, you need to pass `complexity` as an option to the decorator on a field/query/mutation.